Pancho Villa: Villa during the Madero presidency, 1911–1913

 Huerta initially welcomed the successful Villa, and sought to bring him under his control by naming Villa an honorary brigadier general in the Federal Army, but Villa was not flattered or controlled easily.
 Huerta then sought to discredit and eliminate Villa by accusing him of stealing a fine horse and calling him a bandit.
 Villa struck Huerta, who then ordered Villa's execution for insubordination and theft.
-As he was about to be executed by firing squad, he made appeal to Generals Emilio Madero and Raul Madero, brothers of President Madero.
+As he was about to be executed by firing squad, he made an appeal to Generals Emilio Madero and Raul Madero, brothers of President Madero.
 Their intervention delayed the execution until the president could be contacted by telegraph, and he ordered Huerta to spare Villa's life but imprison him.

 Villa first was imprisoned in Belem Prison, in Mexico City.
 While in prison he was tutored in reading and writing by Gildardo Magaña, a follower of Emiliano Zapata, revolutionary leader in Morelos.
 Magaña also informed him of Zapata's Plan de Ayala, which repudiated Madero and called for land reform in Mexico.
 Villa was transferred to the Santiago Tlatelolco Prison on 7 June 1912.
 There he received further tutelage in civics and history from imprisoned Federal Army general Bernardo Reyes.
 Villa escaped on Christmas Day 1912, crossing into the United States near Nogales, Arizona on 2 January 1913.
-Arriving in El Paso, Texas, he attempted to convey a message to Madero via Abraham González about the upcoming coup d'état, to no avail; Madero was murdered in February 1913, and Huerta became president.
+Arriving in El Paso, Texas he attempted to convey a message to Madero via Abraham González about the upcoming coup d'état to no avail; Madero was murdered in February 1913, and Huerta became president.
 Villa was in the U.S. when the coup occurred.
-With just seven men, some mules, and scant supplies, he returned into Mexico in April 1913 to fight Madero's usurper and his own would-be executioner, President Victoriano Huerta.
+With just seven men, some mules, and limited supplies, he returned into Mexico in April 1913 to fight Madero's usurper and his own would-be executioner, President Victoriano Huerta.